This Day In Music: October 25

 October 25, 1990 ~ Jazz pianist Austin Peralta, full name Austin Topper Peralta, born in Los Angeles, California, USA ~ Classically trained child prodigy.
 Played with Chick Corea and Hank Jones at age 15.
 Led the Eighty-Eights, known for the albums Maiden Voyage and Mantra released while in his mid-teens.
 Other notable associations include Adam Rudolph, Tim Riles, Shafiq Husayn, Erykah Badu (New Amerykah Pt.2 (Return Of The Ankh)), Anthony Crawford, Thundercat, and Flying Lotus.
 Died at a mere age 22, the coroner's report indicating the most likely cause of death was viral pneumonia aggravated by a combination of alcohol and drugs ~ Peralta passed away in 2012

-October 25, 1987 ~ Jazz tenor saxophonist Willis Jackson passed away ~ Cites Lester Young and Illinois Jacquet as main influences.
+October 25, 1987 ~ Jazz saxophonist Willis Jackson, also known as Willis Gator Jackson, passed away in New York, New York, USA ~ Cites Lester Young and Illinois Jacquet as main influences.
 Joined Cootie Williams's band in 1949 after being discovered by Eddie Cleanhead Vinson.
 Worked as a session musician during the 1950s, mostly R&B and jazz.
 Toured as leader of backing band of Ruth Brown, whom he married.
 In 1959 signed to Prestige Records where he put out a string of jazz albums which proved to be highly influential on the soul jazz movement.
 Served as a mentor for Jack McDuff and Pat Martino early in their careers.
 Ska innovator Prince Buster named Later For The Gator as one of the first ska songs.
 Jackson continued to record into the 1980s ~ Jackson was born in 1928

 October 25, 1985 ~ Ciara Princess Wilson, mononymously known as R&B, pop, hip-hop singer, songwriter Ciara, born in Austin, Texas, USA ~ Member of Hear'say.
 Wrote Blu Cantrell's 10,000 Times and Fantasia's Got Me Waiting.
 Released her Goodies debut album in 2004.
 Best known for songs such as Goodies featuring Petey Pablo, 1-2 Step, Oh featuring Ludacris, Get Up featuring Chamillionaire, and Love Sex Magic featuring Justin Timberlake.
 Also guested on Missy Elliott's Lose Control and Bow Wow's Like You

-October 25, 1985 ~ Singer, actor Gary Holton passed away in London, UK ~ Sang with the Sadler's Wells Opera in his early teens.
+October 25, 1985 ~ Glam rock, hard rock, folk rock singer, guitarist, keyboardist Gary Holton, full name Gary Frederick Holton, passed away in London, UK ~ Sang with the Sadler's Wells Opera in his early teens.
 Featured in a touring production of the musical Hair in his late teens.
-Best known as frontman of glam rock outfit Heavy Metal Kids from 1972 through 1977, present on the band's first three albums.
-Worked with Casino Steel in the early 1980s.
+Best known as frontman of glam rock outfit Heavy Metal Kids, with whom he recorded three albums including the highly acclaimed eponymous Heavy Metal Kids debut album.
+The band bridged the gap between the gap between glam rock and punk, which made them a critics darling, yet they would never become a household name.
+Subsequently, Holton has worked with Casino Steel in the early-1980s, and ventured into acting.
 Holton would die of an overdose at age 33 ~ Holton was born in 1953

-October 25, 1985 ~ Singer Morton Downey, full name John Morton Downey, passed away in Palm Beach, Florida, USA ~ Major influence on the Ink Spots-singer Bill Kenny.
-Dubbed “the Irish Nightingale” enjoyed his greatest success during the 1920s and 1930s.
-Best known for his 1929 hit I'll Always Be In Love With You, later covered by numerous artists including Nat Gonella, Mel Tormé, Georgia Gibbs, Count Basie, Vera Lynn, Jimmy Witherspoon, Lloyd Price, and Eddy Arnold ~ Downey was born in 1901
+October 25, 1985 ~ Singer, pianist Morton Downey, full name Sean Morton Downey, passed away in Palm Beach, Florida, USA ~ Major influence on the Ink Spots-singer Bill Kenny.
+Dubbed “the Irish Nightingale” for his Irish ancestry and his creamy high-timbred sound, easily mistaken for a female voice, Downey enjoyed his greatest success during the 1920s and 1930s.
+Best known for first recording I'll Always Be In Love With You, a smash hit for Downey in 1929, and over the years recorded by over a 100 artists including Nat Gonella, Mel Tormé, Georgia Gibbs, Count Basie, Vera Lynn, Jimmy Witherspoon, Lloyd Price, and Eddy Arnold.
+Other well known songs include All I Need Is Someone Like You, California Skies, In The Valley Of The Roses, That's How I Spell Ireland, and Wabash Moon ~ Downey was born in 1901

-October 25, 1979 ~ Natasha Khan, commonly known as indie pop, art pop, synth-pop singer, songwriter Bat For Lashes, born in London, UK ~ Debuted with the album Fur & Gold in 2006 and has recorded steadily since.
-Lead vocalist of Sexwitch, a collabaration with krautrock, psychedelic rock band TOY and Dan Carey
+October 25, 1979 ~ Natasha Khan, commonly known as indie pop, art pop, synth-pop singer, songwriter Bat For Lashes, born in London, UK ~ Has recorded about half a dozen albums, her 2006 Fur & Gold debut album's mythical indie-rock solliciting comparisons to Kate Bush and Björk.
+To mainstream audiences perhaps best known for Daniel, lead single off her sophomore Two Suns album, the single reaching top 40 in the UK.
+Khan is also known as the lead vocalist of Sexwitch, a collabaration with Dan Carey and krautrock, psychedelic rock band TOY

 October 25, 1973 ~ Singer, guitarist, pianist, songwriter Tara MacLean, full name Tara Margaret Charity MacLean, born ~ Member of Shaye alongside Kim Stockwood and Damhnait Doyle from 2002 through 2007.
 Best known as a solo artist, some dozen albums to her name starting with her Silence debut album released in 1996.
 Well known songs include Evidence, If I Fall and Light Of The Stable.
 Has guested on recordings by Jim Brickman, Annette Ducharme, Tom Cochrane, the Devlins, Danko Jones, and others

-October 25, 1972 ~ Jazz trumpeter, composer Cal Massey passed away in New York, New York, USA ~ Studied under Freddie Webster.
-Played with artists such as Jay McShann, Jimmy Heath, Billie Holiday.
-In the late-1950s led an ensemble featuring Jimmy Garrison, McCoy Tyner, Albert Tootie Heath.
-As a composer Massey's songs have been recorded by John Coltrane (Bakal), Freddie Hubbard (Assunta), Jackie McLean (Message From Trane), Lee Morgan (These Are Soulful Days), Philly Joe Jones (Fiesta), and Archie Shepp (Cry Of My People) ~ Massey was born in 1928
+October 25, 1972 ~ Calvin Massey, commonly known as jazz trumpeter Cal Massey, passed away in New York, New York, USA ~ Not to be confused with his namesake cousin pianist Cal Massey.
+Trumpeter Massey studied under Freddie Webster, and backed artists such as Jay McShann, Jimmy Heath, and Billie Holiday.
+In the mid-1950s, Massey led an ensemble featuring Jimmy Garrison, McCoy Tyner, and Albert Tootie Heath.
+As a recording artist, he is highly acclaimed for his 1961 Blues To Coltrane album.
+However, he is best known as a composer, his songs recorded by the likes of John Coltrane (Bakal), Freddie Hubbard (Assunta), Jackie McLean (Message From Trane), Lee Morgan (These Are Soulful Days), Philly Joe Jones (Fiesta), and Archie Shepp (Cry Of My People) ~ Massey was born in 1928

-October 25, 1970 ~ Richell Rene Wright, commonly known as singer, songwriter Chely Wright, born in Kansas City, Missouri, USA ~ As a songwriter had her songs recorded by Brad Paisley, Richard Marx, the Indigo Girls, Mindy Smith, Clay Walker, and others.
-As a singer debuted with the 1994 album The Woman In The Moon, containing the modest hit Shut Up & Drive.
+October 25, 1970 ~ Richell Rene Wright, commonly known as singer, songwriter Chely Wright, born in Kansas City, Missouri, USA ~ As a songwriter had her songs recorded by Brad Paisley, Richard Marx, the Indigo Girls, Mindy Smith, and Clay Walker.
+As a singer, Wright debuted in 1994 with the album The Woman In The Moon, which spawned the modest hit Shut Up & Drive.
 Broke through with the 1999 album Single White Female.
 Critically acclaimed especially for her 2016 album I Am The Rain, which featured guests such as Emmylou Harris and Rodney Crowell and drew comparisons to Carole King's Tapestry.
 Openly lesbian, founder and spokeswoman of the Like Me Organisation championing LGBT rights

 October 25, 1970 ~ Southern gospel, country singer, pianist, songwriter Gordon Mote, full name Gordon James Mote, born in Gadsden, Alabama, USA ~ Has backed or collaborated with artists such as Lee Greenwood, Trisha Yearwood, Tanya Tucker, Porter Wagoner, the Gaither Vocal Band, the Gaither Homecoming, and the Signature Sound.
 Guested on Alan Jackson's 2001 Where Were You When The World Stopped Turning.
 As a solo artist, pianist debuted with the 2005 Christmas Piano (The Holly And The Ivory).
 His 2007 Don't Let Me Miss The Glory, his third studio album, would mark his entrance as a singer